trillian/trillian/datasets/sdss_dr12/SDSS Notes.md

 ## SDSS Data

-These are the notes and directions for populating the SDSS imaging data.
-This is comprised of a catalog and imaging.
+These are the notes and directions for populating the SDSS data.
+This is comprised of a catalog and imaging data (spectra not yet included).
 Here I have designed a new schema that improves upon that found in CAS.

 ### PhotoObj Catalog